MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

 *Released April 25, 2018*

-This build is delivered over the air (OTA) through Windows Update after you've manually installed the HoloLens RS4 Preview using the instructions at the top of this page.
+This build is delivered over the air (OTA) through Windows Update to devices that already have the HoloLens RS4 Preview, or can be manually installed using the HoloLens RS4 Preview package at the top of the page.

 **General changes, improvements, and fixes:**